Views

 Views are managed by db g only when they are listed in the ORM views option.
 If no ORM views are configured, regular database views and materialized views are not loaded or diffed during migration generation.

 When views are configured, the migration generator loads both regular and materialized views.
-For regular views, it uses the view class schema, name, columns, sql, grants, and supported view options to generate createView and dropView migrations.
+For regular views, it uses the view class schema, name, columns, sql or the query assigned in init(db), grants, and supported view options to generate createView and dropView migrations.
 For materialized views, it uses schema, name, columns, sql, grants, withData, dependencies, and indexes to generate createMaterializedView, dropMaterializedView, and related index migrations.